 Understanding UI in Web Design

 When we dive deeper into the realm of web design, the term UI, or User Interface, constantly pops up.
-UI is the pivotal component of any digital interaction.
-It comprises the visual elements - buttons, menus, icons, interaction points - that we use to control a software application or a website.
-It's the bridge between the user and the software.
+UI is a core component of any digital interaction.
+It comprises the visual elements – buttons, menus, icons, interaction points – that we use to control a software application or a website.
+It’s the bridge between the user and the software.

 At the heart of UI is the user’s experience.
 A well-designed UI anticipates what users might need to do and ensures that the interface has elements easy to access, understand, and use to facilitate those actions.